19 Tricks for Ordering a Healthier Pizza for Weight Loss

 Look For Whole Grains

 If your favorite pizza joint offers slow-digesting whole grain crust, order it.
 If they offer whole grain thin crust, even better.
 Spring for that!

 Cut the Cheese

-Ordering your pizza with "half cheese" is an easy way to cut the saturated fat on a plain- or veggie-topped pie by 50 percent!
-Even if you decide to boost the cheese factor on your slimmed-down pie with an additional tablespoon of pungent parmesan (only 22 calories), you'll still save mega calories.
+Ordering your pizza with "half cheese" is an easy way to cut the saturated fat on a plain- or veggie-topped pie by 50%!
+Even if you decide to boost the cheese factor on your slimmed-down pie with an additional tablespoon of pungent Parmesan (only 22 calories), you'll still save mega calories.

 The biggest health benefits from pizza come from lycopene-rich tomato sauce, which recent studies have found may help protect against the development of prostate cancer.
 White pizzas sacrifice the biggest health benefit of a traditional pie, so don't make those your go-to.

 A series of well-cited Yale University studies suggest eating a salad appetizer can reduce total calorie intake over the course of the meal by up to 20%.
 So when ordering at a restaurant, start the meal with a big garden salad.
 Top your greens with a scant tablespoon of vinaigrette.
 Other research suggests vinegar can aid weight loss by keeping our blood sugar steady.
 One study among pre-diabetics found the addition of vinegar to a high-carb meal (like pizza!) reduced the subsequent rise in blood sugar by 34%.